MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/add-video-player.md

 1. In the **Main** slot of the default page, add a container module.
 1. In the container module, add video player and ambient video player modules.
 1. Check in the template and publish.
-1. Create a new page using the video player template you created named "video player page."
+1. Create a new page named "video player page" using the video player template you created.
 1. In the **Main** slot of the new page, add an ambient video player module.
 1. In the settings for the ambient video player module, go to **Media** and upload a video file.
 You can change the autoplay, loop, and other properties as needed.
 1. Save and preview the page.